acemod/ACE-Anvil/docs/src/content/docs/general.md

 ### Features

-Goal of ACE Anvil is to provide realism and quality of life features.
+A goal of ACE Anvil is to provide realism and quality of life features.
 Like the creators of the Arma series, Bohemia Interactive, we want to treat Arma Reforger as a test platform for the Enfusion engine.
 As such, we are happy to add some features that might not be strictly within ACE's usual scope.

 ### Modularity

 Previous ACE projects were already modular in the sense that a user could remove the components they did not want.
-ACE Anvil takes a step further publishes every component separately on the [Arma Reforger Workshop](https://reforger.armaplatform.com/workshop?search=acemod) along with an **ACE All in One** which provides a one-click solution to subscribing to all of ACE components.
+ACE Anvil takes this a step further: every component is published separately on the [Arma Reforger Workshop](https://reforger.armaplatform.com/workshop?search=acemod) along with **ACE All in One**, which provides a one-click solution to subscribing to all of ACE components.

 Every component requires at least **ACE Core**, but may require other components as well.